The Beasts of Brora!

 The Royal Marine Hotel in Brora attracts all sorts of old codgers… like me!

-I usually stay at the Royal Marine Hotel in Brora and have enjoyed a special relationship with the hotel, club and town thanks in part to Robert & Dawn Powell who ran the Royal Marine at the time and regularly made me welcome.
-I managed to get a few features and photographs into various golf magazines through the years so it was a sort of symbiotic relationship.
+When in Brora, I stay at the Royal Marine Hotel and have enjoyed a special relationship with the place, thanks in part to Robert & Dawn Powell who ran the Royal Marine at the time and regularly made me welcome.
+In return, I managed to get a few features and photographs of the golf course and hotel in various golf magazines through the years, so it was a sort of symbiotic relationship.
+There was one visit, however, when things weren't quite so amicable!

 THE BANDIT OF BRORA